 Experimental Design is an elective semester-long science course in the Upper School that provides juniors and seniors the opportunity to craft a lab or field-based experiment drawing from the theoretical knowledge they gathered in Key’s core science curriculum.
-The rigorous course requires students to pose an essential question, research and create a hypothesis, write a proposal which is peer-reviewed, then perform a carefully designed experiment and analyze the results.
-Proposed experiments are approved by the teacher.
+The rigorous course requires students to pose an essential question, research and create a hypothesis, write a proposal which is peer-reviewed and approved by the teacher, then perform a carefully designed experiment and analyze the results.

 Through this construct, students truly experience the scientific process; engaging with dependent variables, replication, reducing bias, controls, error, and statistical analysis.
 Students are required to collaborate with both an off-campus mentor and the Key teacher who provide specific expertise and guidance.
 During their culminating presentation, students present their findings to a panel of Key faculty and their peers and facilitate discussion about the importance of their project.